Dawson Creek: Media

 Dawson Creek is served by several regional newspapers.
-The Dawson Creek Daily News (formerly Peace River Block Daily News) and Fort St. John's Alaska Highway News, both part of the Glacier Ventures chain of local papers, are dailies available in the city.
+The Dawson Creek Daily News (formerly Peace River Block Daily News) and Fort St. John's Alaska Highway News, both part of the Glacier Ventures chain of local papers, are daily available in the city.
 The Vault Magazine is a free alternative newspaper available in the city bi-weekly.
 The Northeast News, a free weekly published in Fort St. John, has a sub-office in Dawson Creek.

 The only radio station broadcasting from the city is 890 CJDC AM, which first went on air in 1947.
 Originating in Chetwynd, 94.5 Peace FM (CHET) is rebroadcast in Dawson Creek on CHAD-FM 104.1.
 The Fort St. John stations 95.1 Energy FM (CHRX), 101.5 The Bear FM (CKNL), and 101.1 The Moose FM (CKFU) also reach the city.
 Also available locally is CBKQ-FM 89.7, repeating CBC Radio One station CBYG-FM from Prince George; and CBUF-FM-7 93.7 FM, repeating Première Chaîne station CBUF-FM from Vancouver.

 CJDC-TV, a long-time affiliate of CBC Television before moving to a CTV 2 affiliation in 2016, has been broadcasting from Dawson Creek since 1959.
 A local community group, the Cable 10 Society, operates a community television station.
 Dawson Creek is also served by local repeater CFSN-TV channel 8, owned locally by Dawson Creek Hypervista Communications and repeating CTV station CFRN-DT Edmonton in analogue.
 As of 2016, CBC Television service in the area is maintained only through pay television means.